bjssacademy/react-basics/chapter8.md

 ## BasketContext

-First up, we are going to create a new `BasketContext.jsx` file in `src/components`.
+First up, we are going to create a new `BasketContext.jsx` file in `src/context`.
 Having a separate context file like this makes it more reusable.
-It's as imple file that uses `createContext` and exports the context.
+It's a simple file that uses `createContext` and exports the context.

 ```jsx
 import { createContext } from 'react';